supaglue-labs/supaglue/docs/docs/platform/passthrough.md

 # Passthrough API

-The platform features above help accelerate development time for integrations and aim at covering 80% of the most frequently occurring use cases, but they don't cover them all.
-For the remaining 20%, we expose **[Passthrough APIs](../api/v2/actions/send-passthrough-request)** that allow you to call the underlying Provider's native APIs.
+Supaglue's Unified API and Managed Syncs cover most of the common integration use cases, but sometimes, you need to access provider-specific endpoints for more custom use cases.
+For these situations, you can use our **[Passthrough APIs](../api/v2/actions/send-passthrough-request)**, which can authenticate requests directly against the provider's API.

+The Passthrough API gives you fine-grain control over your integrations while still offloading authentication and secrets management to Supaglue.